 Dr. Mehmet Oz might be the one responsible for popularizing the idea that nuts and almonds are such an important snack foods.
 Almonds are rich in monounsaturated fatty acids and protein.
 Just one handful of almonds will keep you full for a long time because they are great at suppressing appetite.

 Apples are full of fiber.
 There is a reason why your mother told you repeatedly that “one apple a day keeps the doctor away”.
-It might sound clichéd, but packing an apple for your daily snack will not only add one fruit/vegetable portion to your daily recommended intake (it’s recommend that you consume 5-10 fruits and vegetables a day), but the fiber will fill up your stomach and you won’t be so obsessed with food.
+Packing an apple for your daily snack will not only add one fruit/vegetable portion to your daily recommended intake, but the fiber will fill up your stomach.
+That way, you won’t be so obsessed with unhealthy food.